-Patients will need to be referred by a doctor (GP) at High Street Medical Centre (just across the main road by Grey Base Hospital).
-After getting their blood tested at Grey Base Hospital lab, the lab then reports back to the GP with the results.
+Patients will need to be referred by a doctor (GP) at Coastal Health.
+After getting their blood tested at the Te Nikau, Grey Hospital & Health Centre lab, the lab then reports back to the GP with the results.
 The cost at the time of publishing this information was $177.05 NZ for standard immigration blood tests (please verify with the GP or lab).
 If the doctor requests extra testing this cost could go up.
-Grey Base Hospital lab can be contacted during Open Hours (simply phone 03 769 7797 to find out what those additional costs are).
+Te Nikau, Grey Hospital & Health Centre lab can be contacted during Open Hours (simply phone 03 769 7797 to find out what those additional costs are).

-You usually don’t need an appointment for tests at Grey Base Hospital.
+You usually don’t need an appointment for tests at Te Nikau, Grey Hospital & Health Centre.
 You will need an appointment for a paternity test or for an allergy prick test.

 You can make appointments by calling the Laboratory on 03 769 7797.